 Letting memcached only listen on localhost on CentOS/RHEL

-Since memcached doesn’t have authentication (yet), it’s advised to make the ports of the service public only to those systems that need to access it.
+By default memcached has no authentication on its plain-text protocol, so it’s advised to make the ports of the service public only to those systems that need to access it.
+(Memcached does support SASL authentication when built with --enable-sasl and started with -S, but only over the binary protocol.)
 That means firewalling the default port 11211.
 But if you’re only running memcached on a local machine which needs local access, you can also make memcached only listen on the local 127.0.0.1 IP.
 Doing so, remote access is not possible.

 First, install memcached.